A dialog between cell adhesion and topology at the core of morphogenesis

-The effect of changes on the (microscopic) mechanical properties of the cells has been studied in paying particular attention on how they change the topology of the tissue and, how this feeds back, in return, into the (macroscopic) material properties of the tissue \cite{Kim:2021, Petridou:2021, Rustarazo:2025}.
-For larger tissues, the amount of configurations becomes quickly astronomical.
+{\bf Rigidity transitions at tissue scale regulated by cell adhesion changes} The effect of changes on the (microscopic) mechanical properties of the cells has been explored paying particular attention on how they change the topology of the tissue and, how this feeds back, in return, into the (macroscopic) material properties of the tissue \cite{Kim:2021, Petridou:2021, Rustarazo:2025}.
+For tissues with a larger number of cells, the amount of configurations becomes quickly astronomical.
 However, thanks precisely to the large amount of potential structures, a new approach to the study of the system is possible, considering the potential, expected properties of an {\em ensemble} of tissues sharing some structural features that could be i.e., the average number of contacts per cell.
 This statistical physics-like perspective over the topological properties of tissues has been considered in studying the onset of morphogenesis, right after the cleavage period in Zebrafish development \cite{Petridou:2021, Rustarazo:2025}.
-In this precise moment, known as {\em Doming phase}, the embryonic tissue switches, in a few minutes, from a high viscosity (solid-like) to a low viscosity (fluid-like) state, enabling the smooth deformation of the embryonic tissue, covering the yolk cell \cite{kimmel1995stages} ---see Fig. \ref{Fig:Fig3}B. The sudden drop in viscosity \cite{petridou2019fluidization} resembled a {\em phase transition} \cite{stanley1971phase, Petridou:2021}.
+In this precise moment, known as {\em Doming phase}, the embryonic tissue switches, in a few minutes, from a high viscosity ($\eta\approx 400$ Pa$\cdot$s) to a low viscosity ($\eta\approx 25$ Pa$\cdot$s) state \cite{petridou2019fluidization,Petridou:2021}.
+This enables a smooth deformation of the tissue, covering the yolk cell \cite{kimmel1995stages}.
+The sudden drop in viscosity \cite{petridou2019fluidization} resembled a {\em phase transition} \cite{stanley1971phase, Petridou:2021}.
 Analysis of the network structure of cell-cell contacts revealed that, at the fluidization point, the average connectivity dropped slightly below the critical point of generic rigidity ---see Box 2---, showing that the framework of rigidity percolation \cite{jacobs1995generic} could account for the observed behaviour ---see Box 2.
-Using the relation between geometry and mechanical properties provided by the Young Dupr\'e relation ---see eq. (\ref{eq:alpha})---, as well as large scale tissue simulations, one can establish a critical point in adhesion, $\alpha_c=0.866...$, at which a massive amount of links is formed, triggering a {\em rigidity percolation} phase transition ---see Box 2--- thereby rigidifying the tissue \cite{Petridou:2021, Rustarazo:2025} ---see Fig. \ref{Fig:Fig2}C and Fig. \ref{Fig:Fig3}B. In consequence, a slight drop/increase on the cell-cell adhesion is projected, at the tissue level properties, in a highly non-linear way ---see Fig. \ref{Fig:Fig4}A.
+Using the relation between geometry and mechanical properties provided by the Young Dupré relation ---see eq. (\ref{eq:alpha})---, as well as large scale tissue simulations, one can establish a critical point in adhesion, $\alpha_c=0.866...$, at which a massive amount of links is formed, triggering a {\em rigidity percolation} phase transition ---see Box 2--- thereby rigidifying the tissue \cite{Petridou:2021, Rustarazo:2025} ---see Fig. \ref{Fig:Fig2}C and Fig. \ref{Fig:Fig3}B. In consequence, a slight drop/increase on the cell-cell adhesion is projected, at the tissue level properties, in a highly non-linear way ---see Fig. \ref{Fig:Fig4}A.